idahogurl/monorepo-poc/rigs/nextjs/README.md

 This rig is not a complete Heft rig package.
 Next.js has it's own build system which removes the necessity of Heft.
 It only contains config files for TypeScript and Jest.

-To enable it, add a `tsconfig.json` and `jest.config.json` file to your project, as shown below:
+To enable it,
+1) Install rig package inside Rush project that uses `Next.js`. `rush add -p @healthline/nextjs-rig --dev`
+2) Modify the `tsconfig.json` file in your project to only contain the following:

 **tsconfig.json**
 ```js